IgG4-related disease: neurologic manifestations

 The primary differential diagnosis involves ascertaining the etiology of symptoms and determining their temporal association to head injury.
 In many cases, especially those developing directly out of recovery from coma, the association is clear.
 However, a careful history must always exclude prior sleep disturbance of similar type.
 Occult causes of somnolence must be considered (ie, hydrocephalus, subdural hematoma, arachnoid cysts, meningitis, and epileptic seizures), as well as the possible use of central nervous system depressant medications.
 Comorbid medical, psychiatric, and behavioral conditions like pain, depression, anxiety, and cognitive impairment may pose challenges in clinical management of these patients.
 Psychogenic insomnia related to head injury must be ruled out, as should cases in which secondary gain is involved, especially when in a medicolegal context.
 To date, there is enough information to indicate that subjects with anatomical risk factors for sleep-disordered breathing (ie, snoring or sleep apnea) may abruptly develop evidence of overt sleepiness following head trauma.
 Similarly, clear-cut narcolepsy with cataplexy has been shown to follow head trauma in subjects found to be HLA-DQB1*0602 positive.
 The recognition that head trauma can be a precipitating factor leading to excessive daytime sleepiness is important, as it has medicolegal implications.
 An appropriate work-up is necessary to confirm the appearance of the problem post-head trauma.

-Out of numerous questionnaires, 16 have been studied in the traumatic brain injury population (37).
-Although there are inherent limitations in obtaining subjective data, Epworth Sleepiness Score (ESS) and Pittsburgh Sleep Quality Index (PSQI) have been validated against objective parameters in traumatic brain injury patients (16; 32).
-In terms of the latter, global PSQI score of 8 or better delineated the patients with clinically significant insomnia in traumatic brain injury (16).
-Fatigue severity score (FSS) can be used to assess and monitor changes in fatigue after CBT-I intervention (40).
-Some other questionnaires employed in this population include Morning-Eveningness Questionnaire (MEQ), Insomnia Severity Index (ISI), and the Swiss Narcolepsy Scale (SNS) (37).
+Out of numerous questionnaires, 16 have been studied in the traumatic brain injury population (39).
+Although there are inherent limitations in obtaining subjective data, Epworth Sleepiness Score (ESS) and Pittsburgh Sleep Quality Index (PSQI) have been validated against objective parameters in traumatic brain injury patients (18; 34).
+In terms of the latter, global PSQI score of 8 or better delineated the patients with clinically significant insomnia in traumatic brain injury (18).
+Fatigue severity score (FSS) can be used to assess and monitor changes in fatigue after CBT-I intervention (42).
+Some other questionnaires employed in this population include Morning-Eveningness Questionnaire (MEQ), Insomnia Severity Index (ISI), and the Swiss Narcolepsy Scale (SNS) (39).
+A sleep and concussion questionnaire (SCQ) has been proposed for mild TBI cases, which demonstrated convergent validity with objective parameters obtained through polysomnography and other self-reported measures such as insomnia severity index (ISI) and Epworth Sleepiness Score (ESS) (57).

 Polysomnography should be done to determine the nature of the posttraumatic nocturnal sleep disturbance, as well as rule out coexistent sleep pathologies, such as sleep apnea and periodic movements in sleep.

-Cases with posttraumatic hypersomnia have generally shown an increase in nightly sleep duration with or without changes in other sleep measures (19; 35).
-In patients with posttraumatic insomnia, sleep architecture has shown long sleep latencies, low sleep efficiency, a decrease in nightly sleep duration, and increased stage 1 sleep (43; Mathews 2016; 58).
-Compared to controls, patients with moderate to severe traumatic brain injury had increased slow wave sleep, a reduction in REM sleep, and more frequent nocturnal awakenings (17).
+Cases with posttraumatic hypersomnia have generally shown an increase in nightly sleep duration with or without changes in other sleep measures (21; 37).
+In patients with posttraumatic insomnia, sleep architecture has shown long sleep latencies, low sleep efficiency, a decrease in nightly sleep duration, and increased stage 1 sleep (45; 36; 62).
+Compared to controls, patients with moderate to severe traumatic brain injury had increased slow wave sleep, a reduction in REM sleep, and more frequent nocturnal awakenings (19).

 The approach to management should involve focused intervention, based on the specific type of sleep disturbance experienced by the individual.

 Non-pharmacological intervention.
-Although pharmacological treatment of insomnia has been challenging, cognitive behavioral therapy for insomnia (CBTI) has demonstrated promising results (40).
+Although pharmacological treatment of insomnia has been challenging, cognitive behavioral therapy for insomnia (CBTI) has demonstrated promising results (42).
 Behavioral techniques should be utilized for all insomnia patients.
 Psychological therapies are beneficial and include stimulus control, therapy, relaxation training, and cognitive behavioral therapy.
-Other modalities likely used with these are sleep restriction, therapy, biofeedback, and sleep hygiene education (38; 40).
-These therapies can improve nocturnal sleep quality as well as reduce daytime fatigue in those with insomnia related to traumatic brain injury (44).
-In addition, acupuncture may also be a viable treatment in improving sleep quality following traumatic brain injury (62).
+Other modalities likely used with these are sleep restriction, therapy, biofeedback, and sleep hygiene education (40; 42).
+These therapies can improve nocturnal sleep quality as well as reduce daytime fatigue in those with insomnia related to traumatic brain injury (46).
+In addition, acupuncture may also be a viable treatment in improving sleep quality following traumatic brain injury (67).
+Daily morning blue light therapy has also demonstrated increase in total sleep duration (47).

 Management of restless leg syndrome associated with traumatic brain injury is the same as restless leg syndrome in general population.
 The dopamine agonists (ie, ropinirole or pramipexole) or alpha2 Delta ligands (gabapentin, pregabalin, and gabapentin enacarbil) are commonly used to treat this disorder.
 Levodopa has been proven effective but due to the risk of augmentation, it is utilized less frequently.
 Narcotics and benzodiazepines are only reserved for more significant cases not responsive to other medications.
 Importantly, iron storage levels should be investigated in these patients to ensure a ferritin level greater than 75 ng/mL.
 In the event of low ferritin, iron supplementation is the treatment of choice.